Pregnant and considering adoption for your child?

 Making decisions about the long term care options for your child, including adoption, can be very distressing.
 You may be feeling pressured to keep your child or to relinquish your child.
-Fostering and Adoption Services staff appreciate the mixed feelings that birth parents have when they are considering relinquishing their child.
+Adoption Services staff appreciate the mixed feelings that birth parents have when they are considering relinquishing their child.
 Your worker can help you to understand what adoption means, what happens in an adoption and what your rights are, and will support you without putting pressure on you to make a decision either way.

 Adoption is one option; however, there are a number of options available when faced with having a child, including raising your child yourself with support or with the help of the other parent and/or extended family.
 It may be helpful to consider placing your child in foster care for a short period, while you consider your feelings, options and receive support.

 It is important to take your time when making a decision about whether you want your child to be adopted.
 The Adoption Act 1994 and Adoption Service staff allow time for you to make an informed decision.
-If you want to find out more, call the Department's Fostering and Adoption Services or download the Considering adoption for your child brochure.
+If you want to find out more, call the Department's Adoption Services or download the Considering adoption for your child brochure.
 You will also be offered counselling to assist with this decision.
 Staff are required to keep your adoption information confidential; your call will remain private and you will be treated with care and respect.